 The rivalry between the AFL and NFL helped the sport thrive as new inventions and rule changes were brought in to make the game even better for the growing TV audience.
 In 1966 the leagues merged and a single championship game was brought in that would later be named the Super Bowl.

-Since the 1970's American Football has become one of the richest and most watched franchises in the world.
-The sport has now truly begun to conquer the globe with professional leagues now on every continent.
-The idea to play NFL games in London at Wembley was an inspired move that has only furthered interest in the UK and abroad for playing, watching and betting on the sport.
+Since the 1970’s American Football has become one of the richest and most watched franchises in the world.
+The sport has now truly begun to conquer the globe with professional leagues played on every continent.
+The idea to play NFL games in London at Wembley was an inspired move that has only furthered interest from UK sports fans, as well as those abroad.

 Rules & How to Play American Football